reskillamericans/website/content/donate/index.md

 {{% /section %}}

 {{% section centered overlap %}}

 <div class="outline-box">
 {{< youtube 09TU0AdoOSY >}}
 </div>

+*Our Co-Founder Femi Akinde discusses the power of providing access to tuition-free software development training, citing our 2021 enrollment statistics.
+The video was filmed as part of Microsoft’s internal speaker series, Outside in, and also featured Seattle Seahawks Coach Pete Carroll.*

 {{% /section %}}

 {{% section centered %}}